slatedocs/slate/source/includes/_endpoint-dataset.md

 Setting | Description
 --------|------------
-viewers_can_export | When false, only editor can export; else, all users with view access can export the data viewers_can_change_weight | When true, all users with access can set their own personal weight; else, the editor configured weight will be applied to all without option to change weight | When  `viewers_can_change_weight`, this variable will be the always and only applied weight for all users of the dataset; it will also work as default initial weight for all new users on this dataset
+viewers_can_export | When false, only editor can export; else, all users with view access can export the data viewers_can_change_weight | When true, all users with access can set their own personal weight; else, the editor configured `weight` will be applied to all without option to change weight | Default initial weight for all new users on this dataset, and when `viewers_can_change_weight` is false, this variable will be the always-applied weight for all viewers of the dataset.

 ##### Preferences